Kicksaw-Consulting/simple-mockforce/README.md

 ## Queries

 SOQL is only partially supported as of now.
-Please refer to the READ ME for [python-soql-parser](https://github.com/Kicksaw-Consulting/python-soql-parser#notable-unsupported-features) to see what's not yet implemented.
+Please refer to the README for [python-soql-parser](https://github.com/Kicksaw-Consulting/python-soql-parser#notable-unsupported-features) to see what's not yet implemented.